The Pultrusion Report | Tencom

 Pultruded fiberglass boasts several distinctive features that set it apart:

-• Strength-to-Weight Ratio: The continuous fiber reinforcement yields a product with superior strength relative to its weight.
+• Strength-to-Weight Ratio: The continuous fiber reinforcement yields a product with a superior strength-to-weight ratio.

 • Dimensional Stability: The pultrusion process ensures consistent cross-sections along the entire length of the product.